-The game director for the upcoming Last of Us Part 2, Neil Druckman sheds some light on the fungal Shambler new enemy type ahead of the game’s official launch.
+Before the game’s official release, the video game director for the forthcoming Last of Us Part 2, Druckman, sheds some insight on the Fungal Shambler new monster type.

-The Shambler appears to have been poached from Magic: The Gathering tabletop RPG where the creature is described as a Fungus Beast, fitting right into the world of The Last of Us.
+The Shambler emerges as having been stolen from the role-playing game Magic: The Gathering, where the monster is known as a Fungus Beast and perfectly fits on The Last of Us.

-This new enemy type seems to b included in order to facilitate a new combat strategy mechanic into the game, dealing an area of effect type of damage to the character.
+This new enemy type seems to have been added so that a new fight technique could be included in the game, inflicting an AOE (Area of Effect) sort of harm to the character.

 Shamblers provide this area of attack, where they have this cloud of gaseous acid that burns materials around it.
 It burns your skin.